FAQs for IRS Innocent Spouse Relief

 If you are applying for equitable relief related to taxes owed, you have up to 10 years from the date the tax liability was assessed.
 If you are applying for a credit or refund under the equitable relief program, you have until the later of three years after the date of assessment or two years after the payment was made.

 Here at TaxCure, we have a network of tax professionals who give details on the type of work that they specialize in.
 We then have an algorithm that ranks those pros based on those specialties to help taxpayers find the best pros for their unique situation.
-You can follow this link here to see the top-rated innocent spouse relief experts, or you can start your search below and applying the applicable filters to your search.
+You can follow this link here to see the top-rated innocent spouse relief experts, or you can start your search below and apply the applicable filters to your search.

 How does the IRS define “reason to know”?